SteelCompendium/data-md-dse/Bestiary/Monsters/Gnolls/Statblocks/Gnoll Carnage.md

 reason: 0
 intuition: 0
 presence: 3
-traits:
-  - name: Death Rampage
-    effects:
-      - effect: Whenever a non-minion ally within 5 squares of the carnage is reduced to 0 Stamina, the carnage can move up to their speed, then can either make a melee free strike against two creatures or use Shrapnel Whip against one creature.
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the carnage can take 5 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: Endless Hunger
-    effects:
-      - effect: If the carnage is reduced to 0 Stamina while there are still gnolls on the encounter map, one gnoll on the map is transformed into a gnoll carnage, keeping their current Stamina.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Shrapnel Whip
+    name: Shrapnel Whip
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 8 damage; A < 1 bleeding (save ends)
+        tier1: 8 damage; A < 1 bleeding (save ends)
-        t2: 11 damage; A < 2 bleeding (save ends)
+        tier2: 11 damage; A < 2 bleeding (save ends)
-        t3: 14 damage; A < 3 bleeding and dazed (save ends)
+        tier3: 14 damage; A < 3 bleeding and dazed (save ends)
+      - name: Effect
-      - effect: An ally targeted by this ability ignores the damage and can make a free strike.
+        effect: An ally targeted by this ability ignores the damage and can make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Carnage's Cackletongue
+    name: Carnage's Cackletongue
     icon: ❇️
     cost: 4 Malice
     keywords:
       - Area
-    type: Maneuver
+    usage: Maneuver
     distance: 5 burst
     target: Self and each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target deals an extra 3 damage with their next strike until the start of the carnage's next turn.
+        effect: Each target deals an extra 3 damage with their next strike until the start of the carnage's next turn.
 If any target hasn't used their own Cackletongue maneuver on this turn, they can use it immediately at no cost.
+  - type: feature
+    feature_type: trait
+    name: Death Rampage
+    icon: ⭐️
+    effects:
+      - effect: Whenever a non-minion ally within 5 squares of the carnage is reduced to 0 Stamina, the carnage can move up to their speed, then can either make a melee free strike against two creatures or use Shrapnel Whip against one creature.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the carnage can take 5 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: trait
+    name: Endless Hunger
+    icon: ⭐️
+    effects:
+      - effect: If the carnage is reduced to 0 Stamina while there are still gnolls on the encounter map, one gnoll on the map is transformed into a gnoll carnage, keeping their current Stamina.
+  - type: feature
+    feature_type: ability
-  - name: Call Up From the Abyss
+    name: Call Up From the Abyss
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Magic
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 10
     target: Special
     effects:
+      - name: Effect
-      - effect: The carnage summons four abyssal hyenas into unoccupied spaces within distance.
+        effect: The carnage summons four abyssal hyenas into unoccupied spaces within distance.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Edacity
+    name: Edacity
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 10 burst
     target: Self and three allies
     effects:
+      - name: Effect
-      - effect: Each target moves up to their speed and can make a free strike.
+        effect: Each target moves up to their speed and can make a free strike.
 Any creature damaged by one of these free strikes who has M < 2 is knocked prone.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Deepest Wounds
+    name: Deepest Wounds
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
       - Magic
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each winded enemy in the area
     effects:
       - name: Effect
         effect: The carnage's eyes and all exposed blood within distance glow bright red.
 Each target makes a **Presence test**.
-        t1: The target can't regain Stamina until the end of the encounter.
+        tier1: The target can't regain Stamina until the end of the encounter.
-        t2: The target can't regain Stamina (save ends).
+        tier2: The target can't regain Stamina (save ends).
-        t3: No effect
+        tier3: No effect
+      - name: Effect
-      - effect: Until the end of the encounter, all gnolls have a double edge on power rolls that target a winded enemy.
+        effect: Until the end of the encounter, all gnolls have a double edge on power rolls that target a winded enemy.
-        name: Effect
 ~~~